hummingbot/hummingbot/documentation/docs/liquidity-mining/faq.md

 2. **payouts**: mining rewards payouts will be sent to this address

 !!! note "Wallet not used for trading"
-    Since it is only used for the purposes mentioned above, you do not need deposit assets or trade using this wallet.
+    Since it is only used for the purposes mentioned above, you do not need deposit assets into or trade using this wallet.

 ## Reward Calculations